macedojleo/BDH/README.md

 	#Change here logdir (log will be generated only in daemon mode).
 	logdir="/tmp"

-* This variable is set up into the log function.
+* This variable must be set up into the log function.

 ## Author